What affects moving costs in Cambridge

 Move typeTypical time rangeWhat affects duration

-Few items / student roomBrief slotDoorway proximity, stairs, and parking certainty near the entrance
+Few items or student roomBrief slotDoorway proximity, stairs, and parking certainty near the entrance

-Studio / small flatHalf-day windowLift access or stairs, carry distance, dismantling of beds or tables
+Studio or small flatHalf-day windowLift access or stairs, carry distance, dismantling of beds or tables

 1–2 bed flatExtended half-dayLift booking times, loading bay sharing, route timing through busy streets